Results-Focused Job Descriptions

 Are you serious about top talent and attracting the best performers to your organization?
-If so, does your job description convey that to potential applicants?
+Role clarity is the secret sauce to success.
+It is the degree to which employees have a clear understanding of their tasks, responsibilities and processes at work.
+Does your job description convey that to potential applicants?
 The number one reason for hiring failures is an improperly defined job.
 This one mistake impacts the entire hiring process, including where candidates are sourced, what questions are asked in the interview, onboarding and performance management.
 Everything seems to go sideways because of the inability to communicate the real job.

 A great job description:

 - Dramatically improves decision-making about people — selection decisions in particular

 - Generates better performance through improved clarity and focus

 - Drives line-of-sight to strategy by connecting employees with what they do daily to the goals of the organization

 - Provides neutral and objective (as opposed to subjective) reference points for appraisals, performance reviews and counseling

 - Provides clear, results-based targets for development and coaching — delivering superior ROI on the time and money invested